MicrosoftDocs/office-docs-powershell/Export-CsAcquiredPhoneNumber.md

 # Export-CsAcquiredPhoneNumber

 ## SYNOPSIS
-This cmdlet exports the list of phone numbers acquired by Teams Phone System tenant.
+This cmdlet exports the list of phone numbers acquired by Teams Phone tenant.

 ## SYNTAX